 Ricketts Glen State Park Waterfall Photography

-Our job is to locate and share some of the most amazing photography locations on the planet earth with you and also the best place to stay.
-This is a very well known waterfall photography location that many have been to before us.
-You can find every waterfall on the internet just not always on one page.
+Our job is to locate and share some of the most fantastic photography locations on the planet earth with you and also the best place to stay.
+Ricketts Glenn State Park is a very well known waterfall photography location.
 This waterfall is very publicized and on many lists but we can tell you it is a TOP 10 location on the east coast USA.
-And when we go to this location we only stay at The Pine Barn Inn.
+And when we go to this location, we only stay at The Pine Barn Inn.

 We are compiling a master list of all waterfalls and hope you would share your list with us as many generous photographs have already helped by emailing us their list of falls to us.
 We thank you for that!
-That saves us all the time researching what is available on the internet.
 We believe we should all share our information with incredible places so we can all have better subject matter which helps us to be better photographers.
 That is why we do what we do.

 Share your waterfall list here.>> Link to Submit Page

-Ricketts Glen is a difficult hike.
+Ricketts Glen State Park is a challenging hike.
 It has thousands of stairs down and then up.
 It can be slippery.
-They do have some easy trails but I don’t think they run along the waterfalls.
+They do have some easy trails, but I don’t think they run along the waterfalls.
 It’s about a mile and half downhill, then a mile and half up the hill on the shortest route of waterfalls.

 CLICK THE IMAGES TO ENLARGE AND SCROLL THROUGH THEM.